 The Léon Bourgeois Prize rewards an academic work on international cooperation: its history, its institutions, its actors.
 It will reward a social sciences approach to the phenomena and a reflection on the changes brought by the multiple forms of cooperation to contemporary international relations.
 The multilateral dimension of international cooperation will be privileged.

 Conditions for participation

 The Prize is open to Master 2 research memoires and PhD theses.
-The work must be written in French and defended between 30 September 2019 and 30 September 2020.
+The work must be written in French.
+For more information, please refer to the French website.

 The jury of the Prize is composed of nine members: three members of the GRAM, three members appointed by the AFNU and three members appointed by the Kofi Annan Foundation.
 The members of the jury have a one-year mandate, renewable once.
 Their responsibility is limited to the evaluation of the works submitted according to the criteria below.